+Level of service impacts are expected to result during the construction phase of this project and return to more favorable conditions once construction operations have ceased.
 In addition to mitigating impacts through required VDOT permitting and associated safeguards, in the interest of addressing potential transportation impacts staff recommends inclusion of transportation related special use conditions to further mitigate potential impacts.
 Project conditions have been identified and recommended to address project impacts and mitigate potential issues that could arise related to transportation, with special attention paid to the construction phase that poses the greatest potential impacts.
-Staff recommends that a Traffic Mitigation Plan be prepared and conditioned as part of the special use.

 The National Park Service has raised transportation related concerns related to expected increase in commercial related traffic, especially at the intersection of Orange Plank Road and Brock Road, noting that "...Orange Plank Road serves as a designated tour route for visitors to Wilderness Battlefield."
-The NPS has requested that project construction and operations traffic be directed away from Fredericksburg

-& Spotsylvania National Military Park Roads.
+The NPS has requested that project construction and operations traffic be directed away from Fredericksburg & Spotsylvania National Military Park Roads.
 NPS has expressed willingness to work with the County and applicant should "no practicable alternative exist" to avoid NPS owned roads as part of construction and operations routing."